 The Energy ReportPhil Flynn

-The Phil Flynn Energy Report Friday September 19, 2014
+The Phil Flynn Energy Report October 24th 2014i

-You can now follow me on Twitter at energyphilflynn you can also like me on Facebook.
-If you have any questions or if you want to get my wildly popular trade levels call me at (888-264-5665) or Email firstname.lastname@example.org.
-If you want to start trading apply by hitting this linkhttps://newaccount.admis.com/?office=269\.
+You can also get updates if you follow me on Twitter @energyphilflynn and you can also join me on Face Facebook.
+If you have any questions or if you want to get my wildly popular trade levels call me at (888-264-5665) or Email Pflynn@pricegroup.com.
+If you want to start trading apply by hitting this link https://newaccount.admis.com/?office=269

 There is a substantial risk of loss in trading futures and options.